What does FCA regulated mean?

 Once authorised and regulated, businesses need to meet a strict set of minimum standards, comply with the rules and principles relevant to their market and send regular reports to the FCA demonstrating this.

 What does being FCA regulated mean for our customers?

 The FCA will regularly ‘review how the firm engages with customers to check that they are being treated fairly during their relationship with the firm’.

-The application and process of getting FCA regulation is extremely thorough so it can be sure that those businesses granted regulation are legitimate, reliable and honest.
-This means you know that when you use Clear Currency to transfer your money, you’re dealing with an honest, accountable and competitive business – and crucially that whenever we make an exchange for you, your money is always safeguarded.
+The application and process of getting FCA regulation is comprehensive, so you can be sure that those businesses granted regulation are ready, willing and organised to comply with the standards of the regulatory system.
+Therefore, you know that when you use Clear Currency to transfer your money, you’re dealing with a firm that meets those exacting standards.